SpencerRooke/Ising-XY/README.md

 Some simple code for simulating / visualizing the 2D and 3D Ising models, and the XY model using pyOpenCL.

-TODO: Replace matplotlib with openGL for realtime simulation
+TODO: Fix 3D stuff, upload XY simulations, Replace matplotlib with openGL for realtime simulation